phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 ## Generics

-It's the year 2050 and we need to extends our travel service to also cater for aliens.
+It's the year 2050 and we need to extend our travel service to also cater for aliens.
 Let's add a generic `Being` type:

 ```java
 public class Being<T> {